alphagov/government-service-design-manual/Designing your service/designpatterns.md

 # Design patterns

-We'll be maintaining a library here of common web interface elements and assorted CSS helpers, so you can quickly build interfaces in the GOV.UK style.

-We'll add to the library as more digital services are built.
-If there's something you need that's not here let us know - we might be able to repurpose something from another product that's in development.

-If you find yourself creating new interface elements that you're particularly pleased with also let us know and we'll look at adding them to the library.

-Most patterns consist of snippets of HTML, CSS and sometimes JavaScript, together with guidance on how best to use them.
+Design patterns are snippets of HTML, CSS and JavaScript for common interface elements, together with guidance on how best to use them.

-The patterns make heavy use of [Sass](http://sass-lang.com/), so you'll need to find a way of using it in your project if you're to get the most out of the library.
-You'll find the [Sass files](https://github.com/alphagov/prototyping/tree/master/_includes/stylesheets/design-patterns) and [JavaScript](https://github.com/alphagov/prototyping/tree/master/_includes/javascripts/design-patterns) for each pattern in our [Prototyping app](https://github.com/alphagov/prototyping/), so you can use them directly in your prototypes or copy them into your project.
+All the code for the patterns below can be found in the [GOV.UK prototyping app](https://github.com/alphagov/prototyping/) on GitHub.
+To get the most out of the library you'll need to use the [Sass](http://sass-lang.com/) CSS preprocessing language.

 ## Forms